 We have grown rapidly since inception and anticipate further growth.
-For example, our net revenue increased from \$64.6 million during the 13-week period ended September 26, 2021 to \$92.0 million during the 13-week period ended September 25, 2022, our net revenue increased from \$183.5 million in the 39-week period ended September 26, 2021 to \$252.0 million in the 39-week period ended September 25, 2022, and our net revenue increased from \$214.3 million in fiscal 2020 to \$260.9 million in fiscal 2021.
+For example, our net revenue increased from \$60.3 million in the 13-week period ended June 27, 2021 to \$82.9 million in 13-week period ended June 26, 2022, our net revenue increased from \$118.9 million in the 26-week period ended June 27, 2021 to \$159.9 million in the 26-week period ended June 26, 2022, and our net revenue increased from \$214.3 million in fiscal 2020 to \$260.9 million in fiscal 2021.
 This growth has placed significant demands on our management, financial, operational, technological and other resources.
 The anticipated growth and expansion of our business depends on a number of factors, including our ability to:

-- increase awareness of our brand and successfully compete with other companies; - price our products effectively so that we are able to attract new customers and consumers and expand sales to our existing customers and consumers: - expand distribution to new points of sales with new and existing customers; - continue to innovate and introduce new products; - expand our supplier, co-manufacturing, co-packing, cold storage, processing and distribution capacities; - invest in information technology systems and related process and procedures improvements; and - maintain quality control over our product offerings.
+- increase awareness of our brand and successfully compete with other companies; - price our products effectively so that we are able to attract new customers and consumers and expand sales to our existing customers and consumers; - expand distribution to new points of sales with new and existing customers; - continue to innovate and introduce new products; - expand our supplier, co-manufacturing, co-packing, cold storage, processing and distribution capacities;

+- invest in information technology systems and related process and procedures improvements; and - maintain quality control over our product offerings.

-Such growth and expansion of our business has placed and will continue to place significant demands on our management and operations teams and require significant additional resources, financial and otherwise, to meet our needs, which may not be available in a cost-effective manner, or at all.
+Such growth and expansion of our business will place significant demands on our management and operations teams and require significant additional resources, financial and otherwise, to meet our needs, which may not be available in a cost-effective manner, or at all.
 We expect to continue to expend substantial resources on:

-- our current and future processing facilities; - our sales and marketing efforts to increase brand awareness, engage our existing and prospective customers, and drive sales of our products; - product innovation and development; and - · general administration, including finance, legal and accounting expenses associated with being a public company.
+- our current and future processing facilities; - our sales and marketing efforts to increase brand awareness, engage our existing and prospective customers, and drive sales of our products; - product innovation and development; and - general administration, including increased finance, legal and accounting expenses associated with being a public company.